ciyer/stockscape/analysis/text/DeLong-Shiller-Redux/DeLong-Shiller-Redux.md

 I was 21 when I graduated from university and started my first full-time job.
 One benefit offered by my employer was a 401(k) with matching contributions.
 At the time, I was not thinking much about planning for retirement, but everyone told me I should take advantage and invest at least the matched amount, so I followed this advice.
 As I tried to structure my portfolio, I was faced with a dilemma: on the one hand, I knew that the younger you are, the more you should invest in stocks, but on the other hand, Alan Greenspan had recently given his "irrational exuberance" speech.
 Should I ignore the Chairman of the Federal Reserve's admonition and invest in stocks anyway, or was there a more prudent strategy?

-While going back and forth about the options in my mind, I remembered the efficient-market hypothesis, which had come up as a casual aside by one of my mathematics professors in college.
+While considering the options, I remembered the efficient-market hypothesis, which had come up as a casual aside by one of my mathematics professors in college.
 I did not even think to know what exactly it meant, but I took it to imply that it is not possible to time the stock market.
-That for me was the conclusive argument that convinced me to ignore Greenspan and build a stock-heavy portfolio.
+That for me was the conclusive rationalization that convinced me to ignore Greenspan and build a stock-heavy portfolio.

 Fast-forward 20 years later to today.
-The value of those investments did go down for a period of time (dot-com crash) and later went back up.
-Given my conundrum beforehand, I've never stopped wondering if that roller-coaster ride was necessary.
-Could I have achieved better returns if I had paid more attention to Greenspan?
-But since I know almost nothing about economics or finance, I had no idea how to investigate this question.
+My first foray into investing turned out to be somewhat of a roller-coaster ride: the value of my 401(k) portfolio did initially go up, but then was in the red for a period of time before eventually returning to positive territory.
+Given my conundrum in planning my initial investment, I've never stopped wondering if I could not have achieved better returns, not to mention a smoother ride, if I had paid more attention to Greenspan.
+But since I knew almost nothing about economics or finance, I had no idea how to investigate this question.

-In the summer of 2014, Robert Shiller and Brad DeLong had a public discussion which touched upon exactly these things that were relevant to me as I struggled with my first foray into investing.
+Then, in the summer of 2014, Robert Shiller and Brad DeLong had a public discussion which delved into exactly the issues that were relevant to me as I struggled with my 401(k).
 Nobel Laureate Robert Shiller, who participated in coining the phrase *[irrational exuberance](https://en.wikipedia.org/wiki/Irrational_exuberance)*, argued in an  [Upshot article in the New York Times](http://www.nytimes.com/2014/08/17/upshot/the-mystery-of-lofty-elevations.html?_r=0) that there is a way to measure if stocks are relatively expensive: the cyclically adjusted price-earnings, or CAPE, ratio.
 Furthermore, he claims, if the value of this ratio is above 25, a major market drop is probably brewing.

 Further insight came from Brad DeLong, [who blogged a response](http://delong.typepad.com/sdj/2014/08/under-what-circumstances-should-you-worry-that-the-stock-market-is-too-high-the-honest-broker-for-the-week-of-august-16.html).
 In formulating his response, he provides a clear interpretation of what CAPE measures and offers historical context and additional tools for interpreting and analyzing stock price movements.
 His article, written in 2014, begins by looking at the most recent peak of the CAPE ratio, which was then in 2007.
 He writes, "...we find that we cannot calculate a ten-year return for the 2007 CAPE peak of 27.54--we still have three years to go."
 Those three years have in the meantime transpired, and we now have the data necessary to calculate the ten-year return for May 2007, when the aforementioned peak occurred.
 This seems like a good time to revisit the DeLong-Shiller argument.